longsleep/snappy-odroidc/README.md

 from the preinstalled Ubuntu Snappy Core tar and repacked without Kernel and modules.

-## Build Snappy image for ODROID C1
+## Build ODROID-C development image

 Make sure you have build the OEM snap and the device part first.
 You will also need to have the [snappy-tools](https://developer.ubuntu.com/en/snappy/start/)